Representing Injury Victims

-A negligent motorist can turn a pleasant day into a day getting X-rays in the hospital.
+A negligent motorist can turn a pleasant day into getting X-rays in the hospital.
 After a car accident, your first step to be reimbursed for your injuries should be filing an insurance claim.
-An understanding of car insurance coverage will help you understand what forms of compensation you may be entitled to in the Keystone State.
+Understanding car insurance coverage will help you know what compensation you may be entitled to in the Keystone State.

 Our justice system is designed to compensate injury victims.
 Even so, if you decide to pursue a personal injury suit, you only have a limited amount of time to take action.
 Although there are exceptions that will extend the time you have to file, the exception is not always obvious, often requiring experienced counsel to represent you.

-Our car accident attorneys at Fanelli, Evans & Patel, P.C., provide aggressive representation to car accident victims in Reading and the surrounding areas and are ready to fight for you.
+Our car accident attorneys at Fanelli, Evans & Patel provide assertive representation to car accident victims in Reading and the surrounding areas and are ready to fight for you.

 Limited Tort v.
 Full Tort